 Warranty

-Always read the warranty before buying, as many popular treadmills will void their warranty if used in a garage setting.
-That said, you can find premium coverage bundles, even with affordable treadmill profiles.
+Always read the warranty before buying, as many popular treadmill brands will void their coverage if the machine used in a garage setting.
+That said, you can find premium bundles, even with affordable treadmill profiles.
 Some machines, such as the Sole F63 Treadmill, offer a lifetime warranty on the frame, regardless of where it is used.

 At the end of the day, warranties come down to your comfort level.
 If the treadmill is going to get a ton of use, it can be wise to opt for a product with a longer coverage timeframe.
 The industry standard is about 10 to 15 years on the frame, and a few years on parts and labor.